MarkJurkiewicz/testMobileSMS/README.md

 # testMobileSMS

-Experimenting with Facebook's Account Kit and logging in from using mobile SMS (Short Message Service)
+Experimenting with Facebook's Account Kit and logging in using mobile SMS (Short Message Service) which handles authentication.